“Nobody Died At Sandy Hook”

 “Death certificates for the Sandy Hook Elementary School victims are released as a result of mounting pressure from news media and a FOIA request after the Newtown Town Clerk’s office refused to turn them over to the press.” pg.
 323

-But this contradicts claims made on page 29 (” government’s continuing refusal to release the death certificates”), page 61 (“Death certificates were eventually “released” but not to the public or those who might want to investigate the case further; only a short, general summary was available.”), and page 239 (” Nor have any birth certificates, death certificates or coroner’s inquests been to-date produced for the twenty alleged children who died”).
-Again, what’s the deal?
-We know that anyone can order a copy of the death certificates themselves for $20 because other people have done it.
+But this directly contradicts claims made earlier in the book: on page 29 (“government’s continuing refusal to release the death certificates”), page 61 (“Death certificates were eventually ‘released’ but not to the public or those who might want to investigate the case further; only a short, general summary was available”), and page 239 (“Nor have any birth certificates, death certificates or coroner’s inquests been to-date produced for the twenty alleged children who died”).
+So, what’s the deal?
+We also know anyone can order a copy of the death certificates themselves for $20 because others already have.

 “Over 150 take part in an ‘Active Shooter/Mass Casualty Drill’ at Cal State Long Beach (CSULB).
 ‘The blood was just make-up, the screams for help only feigned, and the gunman at the center of it all nonexistent,’ the online Signal Tribune newspaper reports, ‘but the more than 150 participants involved in the [event] were taking their assigned duties very seriously.'” pg.
 326